School Reading Plan

 Our school has a solid system in place for monitoring reading achievement and growth for students in PreK-5th grade.
 By using universal screeners and diagnostic data to inform decisions about targeted interventions, to tailor support to meet each student's needs and help ensure growth to reach grade-level proficiency in reading.
 Key strategies used to help us monitor reading achievement and growth include:

-2. Data Analysis: Analyzing the collected data help identify trends and patterns in student performance, enabling teachers to pinpoint specific areas where students may be struggling.
-Teacher and student data notebooks are used to set goals and track growth.
+Data Analysis: Analyzing the collected data helps identify trends and patterns in student performance, enabling teachers to pinpoint specific areas where students may be struggling.

-5. Family Engagement: Involving families in the reading process foster a supportive environment at home, encouraging reading practice and engagement.
-Building home-school connections help to reinforce skills and strategies needed for success.
+Family Engagement: Involving families in the reading process fosters a supportive environment at home, encouraging reading practice and engagement.
+Building home-school connections helps to reinforce skills and strategies needed for success.

 By prioritizing these strategies, our school creates a responsive and effective reading program that helps all students thrive.